Treaty of Ghent: Aftermath

+Favorite arrived in New York Harbour on February 11, its diplomats disembarking at 8pm.
+An express rider named Christopher Hughes was immediately expedited to Washington with the American unratified copy of the treaty.
 The US Senate unanimously approved the treaty on February 16, 1815, and President Madison exchanged ratification papers with a British diplomat in Washington on February 17.
 The treaty was proclaimed on February 18.

+The Daily National Intelligencer announced the United States' ratification of the Treaty of Ghent on February 23, 1815.